-The Plan contains a number of framing maps that serve to further inform and illustrate the Plan text.
+The Plan contains two framing maps that provide essential land use guidance.
 The Growth Framework Map provides a vision for growth management.
 The Future Land Use Map provides guidance for future development.
-The Arterials, Thoroughfares and Collector Streets Map illustrates the various levels of the street network system.
-The Greenprint Map highlights environmentally sensitive areas throughout the City.

 Comprehensive Plan Amendments

-The City Council recently approved a set of amendments to the Comprehensive Plan.
-If you have a hard copy of the Comprehensive Plan, you can download the amendment package and update your copy of the Plan.
-The individually approved amendments and a PDF insert package can be found under the related information to the right.
+The City Council regularly amends the Comprehensive Plan.
+If you have a hard copy of the Comprehensive Plan updated as of April 2011, you can download the latest amendment package and update your copy of the Plan.
+Individually-approved amendments post-dating the formal PDF insert package can also be found under the related information to the right.

-Requests to amend the Comprehensive Plan will be heard twice a year at the regular public hearings in July and January.
+Requests to amend the Comprehensive Plan are heard twice a year at regular public hearings in July and January.
 The fee for submitting an amendment request can be found on the Fee Schedule.
-Staff will bring forward any necessary amendments to the Plan on an annual basis for January public hearing, and will undertake a comprehensive re-examination of the Plan on a five-year cycle, consistent with the policies of the Implementation Element.
+Staff-identified amendments to the Plan are brought forward on an annual basis at the January public hearing.
+The City will undertake a comprehensive re-examination of the Plan on a five-year cycle, consistent with the policies of the Implementation Element.

-The 2030 Comprehensive Plan was adopted by City Council on October 7, 2009.
-The adoption of the Plan was the product of a two-year public process.
-Information on drafting the Plan, gaining valuable input and the adoption process can be found on the background page.
+The adoption of the Plan by the Raleigh City Council was the product of a two-year public process.
+Information on drafting the Plan, obtaining public input and the adoption process can be found in the Introduction and Framework chapter.

-The basis for the Plan is the Community Inventory Report, (also referenced as "Volume II" of the Plan), is a repository of background information, data and analysis.
-Browse a low-resolution version of Volume II, or view the entire document in the portal as an html document.
-Data in the Community Inventory will be updated annually, beginning in 2010.
+The basis for the Plan is the Community Inventory Report, (also referenced as "Volume II" of the Plan), a repository of background information, data and analysis.
+A low-resolution version of Volume II can be browsed in the "Document" links to the right.
+Beginning in 2012, the Data Book was introduced to catalog annual updates to selected data in the Community Inventory.

 Want a printed copy of the Comprehensive Plan?
 Fully assembled binders are available for purchase at the printing cost of $100, and a CD version is available for $5.
 Additional charges for extra maps and shipping may apply.
+An annual subscription to the printed up-to-date program is also available.
 The order form has more details.